-Robin Wright's 'House Of Cards' Stylist Explains The Key To Dressing The First Female President
+All The Secrets To Dressing The First Female President On 'House of Cards'

 Robin Wright is the kind of person who could wear a garbage bag and still somehow make it look chic, which is just one of the many reasons that her House of Cards character, Claire Underwood, is so captivating onscreen.
 While the actor might make getting dressed look easy, the character's look is meticulously curated with the overall effect of Claire's personal style seeming restrained in way that often betrays her cutthroat ambition.
 That sort of thing isn't simple to pull off, which is why House of Cards stylist Kemal Harris is so essential to the series and Claire Underwood's evolution.

 Harris previously had the enviable job of being Wright's personal red carpet stylist, and since they got along so well, Wright asked her to come on set in Season 3.
 Since then, she has created every single one of Claire's looks; she's also styling Diane Lane's character Annette Shepard in Season 6.
 The series has a separate stylist team for all of the other characters, which speaks volumes about how much thought goes into every blouse, zipper, and heel viewers see on Claire.